 Egg white vaginal discharge: what does it mean?
 Your cervical mucus, or discharge, changes throughout the menstrual cycle.
 It is a very good indicator, for those who know how to interpret the signs, of where you are in your cycle.
-It also shows when are you about to ovulate and wheter you are therefore at your most fertile.
+It also shows when are you about to ovulate and whether you are therefore at your most fertile.
 Many people consider it an even better indicator of your fertile window than the basal temperature method.

-In this IVI article, we explain what egg white discharge is.
-How does it differ from a milky discharge or white mucus?
-How reading the signals your body produces can help you.
-What does egg white vaginal discharge mean?
 It’s not a reliable indicator that you are pregnant.
 But the good news is that if you’re trying to conceive, it could mean that you soon will be.
 If you’re trying to get pregnant, egg white discharge means that it’s a good time to have sex.

 During a standard 28-day cycle, you are likely to encounter different types of discharge: